HonourHealth/JavaSpringbootRESTMicroservices/springboot-microservices/README.md

     java -jar zipkin-server-versionnumber-exec.jar
     ```

+## **Back-End Testing**
+Unit tests can be run through:
+- Your IDE's test runner (Right-click on the test file/folder and select 'Run Tests')
+- Or using Maven command

 # **React Front-End**
 This project is a React-based front-end application that interacts with the microservices architecture through an API Gateway.
 It handles employee, department, and organization management using modern UI practices.
 ## **Prerequisites**